Control room: Special hazards and mitigation

 Control rooms are usually equipped with elaborate fire suppression and security systems to safeguard their contents and occupants, and to ensure continued operation in emergencies.
 In hazardous environments, they may also be areas of refuge for personnel trapped on-site.
 They are typically crowded with equipment, mounted in multi-function rack mount cabinets to allow updating.
 The concentration of equipment often requires special electrical uninterruptible power supply (UPS) feeds and air conditioning.

 Since the control equipment is intended to control other items in the surrounding facility, these often fire-resistance rated service rooms require many penetrations for cables.
 Due to routine equipment updates, these penetrations are subject to frequent changes, requiring maintenance programs to include vigilant firestop management for code compliance.

 Due to the sensitive equipment in control room cabinets, it is useful to ensure the use of "T-rated" firestops that are massive and thick enough to resist heat transmission to the inside of the control room.
 It is also common to place control rooms under positive pressure ventilation to prevent smoke or toxic gases from entering.
 If used, gaseous fire suppressants must occupy the space that is to be protected for a minimum period of time to be sure a fire can be completely extinguished.
 Openings in such spaces must therefore be kept to a minimum to prevent the escape of the suppression gas.

 A mobile control room is designated as particularly in high risk facilities, such as a nuclear power station or a petrochemical facility.
 It can provided a guaranteed life support for the anticipated safety control.

 Design

 The design of a control room incorporates ergonomic and aesthetic features including optimum traffic flow, acoustics, illumination, and health and safety of the workers.
 Ergonomic considerations determine the placement of humans and equipment to ensure that operators can easily move into, out of, and around the control room, and can interact with each other without any hindrances during emergency situations; and to keep noise and other distractions to a minimum.

+Ergonomic control room design, through early assessment, optimized layout, well-managed alarms and acoustics, enhances performance, situational awareness, and operator well-being.

+International standards like ISO 11064 provide guidelines for ergonomic control room design and are used worldwide across many industries.